 \section{Experimental Evaluation}

-We evaluate our approach on the well-established KITTI3D dataset \cite{Geiger2012}.
-It consists of 7481 frames with accompanied cuboid labels for the 'Car' category, which we focus on.
-We employ the most-widely used 3D metrics for driving datasets: BEV IoU and 3D IoU from KITTI3D as well as the distance-thresholded metric (NS) from NuScenes~\cite{nuscenes2019}, which decouples location from scale and orientation.
-All three metrics evaluate Average Precision for matches at certain cutoffs, and we threshold BEV and 3D IoUs at 0.5 whereas NS is computed at distance cutoffs of 0.5m and 1m.
+We evaluate our approach on the well-established KITTI3D dataset \cite{Geiger2012}, including 7481 frames with accompanied cuboid labels for the ``Car'' category, which we focus on.
+We consider the most-widely used 3D metrics for driving datasets: BEV IoU and 3D IoU from KITTI3D as well as the distance-thresholded metric (NS) from NuScenes~\cite{nuscenes2019}, which decouples location from scale and orientation.
+All three metrics are utilized to evaluate Average Precision for matches at certain cutoffs, and we threshold BEV and 3D IoUs at 0.5 whereas NS is computed at distance cutoffs of 0.5m and 1m.

 The KITTI3D metrics are often evaluated at a strict threshold of 0.7.
-After closer inspection, we observed that it is difficult to infer the correct cuboid size from tight surface fits.
+After thorough inspection, we observed that it is difficult to infer the correct cuboid size from tight surface fits.
 The KITTI3D cuboids have a varying amount of spatial padding and 3D detection methods learn these offsets.
-We therefore opted to relax the threshold to allow a fairer comparison to our tight cuboids.
-We refer to Figure~\ref{fig:eval_autolabels} to see some examples of very good autolabel estimates of which some do not pass the 0.7 3D IoU criterion.
+Therefore, we opted to relax the threshold aiming to facilitate a fairer comparison with respect to the estimated tight cuboids.
+Figure~\ref{fig:eval_autolabels} represents several examples of appropriate autolabel estimates among which some do not pass the 0.7 3D IoU criterion.

 \paragraph{Implementation Details} We use PyTorch~\cite{paszke2017automatic} to implement the whole pipeline.
-For each 2D-labeled instance we run 50 iterations and use the ADAM optimizer for the pose variables with a learning rate of $0.03$ whereas SGD is used for scale and shape with smaller learning rates ($0.01$ and $0.0005$) and no momentum to avoid observed overshooting behavior.
-It takes around 6 seconds to autolabel one instance on a Titan V GPU, and one autolabeling loop takes 1-2 hours for all frames when parallelizing on 2 GPUs.
+For each 2D-labeled instance we run 50 iterations and use the ADAM optimizer for the pose variables with a learning rate of $0.03$ whereas SGD is applied to the scale and shape with smaller learning rates ($0.01$ and $0.0005$) and no momentum to avoid observed overshooting behavior.
+It takes approximately 6 seconds to autolabel a single instance on a Titan V GPU, and one autolabeling loop takes 1-2 hours to complete for all frames when parallelizing on 2 GPUs.